raulalhena/raulalhena/README.md

 - ⚡ Fun fact: ...
 -->

-### Junior developer, improving every day to reach the excelence.
+### Re-junior developer, improving every day to reach the excelence, retraining myself back into the technology industry.
+Junior in programming but with a lot of learning from my entrepreneurial ventures.
+Aiming the future.

 ### 💻 Hard Skills: